videojuicer/core-api-docs/objects/presentation.markdown

 	<tr>
 		<td>callback_url</td>
 		<td>http://myproduct.com</td>
-		<td>The URL to which you'd like viewers to be sent when the presentation stage is clicked.</td>
+		<td>The URL to which end-users will be sent when the presentation stage is clicked.</td>
 	</tr>
 	<tr>
 		<td>image_asset_id</td>